 These past few weeks have been a roller-coaster of emotions and a never-ending stream of news headlines, to say the least!
-Amidst the mad scrambles for hand sanitiser and disinfecting supplies, and (for those who work) getting into the swing of our respective companies’ Business Continuity Plans, many of us parents are also scratching our heads on how to meaningfully engage the kids.
+Amidst the mad scrambles for surgical face masks, hand sanitisers and disinfecting supplies, and (for those who work) getting into the swing of our respective companies’ Business Continuity Plans, many of us parents are also scratching our heads on how to meaningfully engage the kids.

 We try to stay home more, but the inevitable “Mummy/Daddy, I’m bored…” is bound to reverberate within those four walls at some point or other.